CAP COM Federal Credit Union Internships at Proctors

 This internship reports to the Education Program Manager.
 Responsibilities can include assisting in creation of Education Department marketing materials such as the Season Brochure and the School of the Performing Arts Brochures; attending marketing, programming and education meetings; assisting in marketing strategies for programs and research.
 This position is available in the Spring and Summer.
 Ideal candidates will be interested in the performing and visual arts, be detail-oriented, be organized, have good interpersonal demeanor and moderate computer skills.

-These internships report directly to the Marketing Manager.
+These internships report directly to a member of the Marketing team.
 The marketing department is a dynamic department that manages the marketing plans and community outreach for Proctors and theREP.
 Responsibilities can involve dissemination of marketing materials, assisting with community outreach, participating in marketing meetings and brainstorming, researching outreach techniques, working with street teams, assisting with community activities and events, contributing to social media and other duties as assigned.
-These internships are available in the Fall, Spring and Summer.
-Ideal candidates will have basic computer skills, experience with social media and a passion for theatre.
+Although we attempt to provide each intern with a well-rounded marketing agency experience, specialization is available in one or more of the following disciplines:

 TELEVISION PRODUCTION INTERNSHIP